Diorla/gamitask/README.md

 ## Containers

 This is basically everything in a page.
 It will be named after the page.
 It ideally be stateless, just accepting props.
-It may also contain `script` folder for every javascript function that only runs in that container
+It may also contain `script` folder for every javascript function that only runs in that container.
+This folder should only be created when there are more than one script file.
+It should be noted that script files ends with ".ts", and starts with lower case while components starts with upper case and usually ends with .tsx except styled-components (.ts or .tsx is acceptable)

 ## Pages